popestr/popestr.github.io/README.md

-Visit http://popestr.github.io to view the contents of this repository.
+Visit http://rcpope.net to view the contents of this repository.

+`/php/` is hosted at http://api.rcpope.net/